Nephi Hannemann: Biography

 He graduated from Farrington High School in 1962, and was a football player at Ricks College in Idaho and at the University of Hawaii at Manoa.

-Hannemann died on March 31, 2018 in Los Angeles.
+Hannemann died on March 31, 2018, in Los Angeles, at the age of 73.

 Entertainer

 Besides acting, Hannemann was an accomplished singer and recording artist.
 He would provide entertainment at Democratic Party rallies, such as those attended by Governor George Ariyoshi and Hawaii State Senator Francis A. Wong.

 At one time, he was said to have rivalled singer Don Ho in versatility.

 Hannemann was working on a second album with Lani Kai but unfortunately, Lani died before its completion.
 He has an appearance on the LP album Invitation to Paradise ~ Polynesian Cultural Center, released by BMC in 1979.

 He had a recurring role as Nephi in One West Waikiki, and has had various roles in films.

 Other

 As well as writing scripts and screen plays for a number of years, Hannemann helped establish a business and travel magazine in 1983 called the Maui Quarterly.
 For seven years, he served as its main writer and advertising director.
 As of 2002, he was the spokesman for Hawaiian and Polynesian-made healthcare products.